wp-plugins/horizontal-scrolling-announcement/readme.txt

 1. Default character set to UTF8, thus we can enter any languages in the admin announcement box.
 2. Tested up to 3.7

+= 7.4 =

+1. Tested up to 3.7.1
+2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
+Plugin *.po file (horizontal-scrolling-announcement.po) available in the languages folder.

 == Changelog ==

 = 1.0 =